krother/pandas_go_to_space/edit_columns/README.rst

 ----

-Modify the contents of a Column
+Modify the contents of a column
 -------------------------------

 Now we need to switch on the thrusters.